bagelquant/bagelquant.github.io/_pages/quant-models/mean-variance/efficient-frontier-without-risk-free-asset.md

 - The optimal weights $\boldsymbol W^*$ are a linear function of the target expected return $E[\tilde r_p]$.
 - The variance of the portfolio $\sigma^2_p$ is a quadratic function of the target expected return $E[\tilde r_p]$.
-- The minimum variance portfolio (MVP) is the point on the parabola with the minimum variance.
+- The minimum variance portfolio (MVP) is the point on the hyperbola with the minimum variance.
-- The efficient frontier is the upper half of the parabola, and the lower half is the inefficient portfolios.
+- The efficient frontier is the upper half of the hyperbola, and the lower half is the inefficient portfolios.
 - The covariance between any portfolio (not necessarily frontier portfolio) and the minimum variance portfolio (MVP) is equal to variance of the minimum variance portfolio (MVP).
 - The covariance between any two frontier portfolios is given by the covariance matrix $V$.
 - For any frontier portfolio $p$, except for the minimum variance portfolio (MVP), there exists a unique frontier portfolio $zc(p)$ such that the covariance between $p$ and $zc(p)$ is zero.